cogentcore/cogentcore.github.io/content/blog/-2024-07-22-initial-release.md

 ## Conclusion

-In summary, Cogent Core brings the power and elegance of the Go programming language to the GUI domain, opening up a whole new world of powerful and exciting applications.
+Cogent Core brings the power and elegance of the Go programming language to the GUI domain, opening up a whole new world of powerful and exciting applications.
 As you can see from our interactive [documentation](https://www.cogentcore.org/core) and [videos](https://youtube.com/@CogentCore), once you master a core set of basic concepts, there is no limit to what you can create, with remarkable ease and elegance.